-ISO 9001:2008 QUALITY MANAGEMENT SYSTEM
+ISO 9001:2015 QUALITY MANAGEMENT SYSTEM

-IRI MARITIME OPERATIONS IN RESTON, LONDON, NEW YORK, FT.
-LAUDERDALE, AND PIRAEUS ARE ISO 9001:2008 CERTIFIED
+IRI MARITIME OPERATIONS ARE ISO 9001:2015 CERTIFIED

 QUALITY MANAGEMENT AND THE MARITIME INDUSTRY

-THE ISO 9001:2008 QUALITY SYSTEM AUDITORS
+THE ISO 9001:2015 QUALITY SYSTEM AUDITORS

-- record keeping
+- documentation and record keeping

-- planning and control
+- operational planning and control

 - internal auditing and management systems review

 QUALITY POLICY STATEMENT — COMPETENCE, RESPECTABILITY, AND QUALITY SERVICE

 - Consists only of quality vessels, owned and operated by quality owners and ship managers.

-- Actively participate in proceedings at all relevant IMO Committees and Subcommittees as appropriate;
+- Actively participate in proceedings at all relevant IMO Committees and Sub-Committees as appropriate;

-- Routinely review IMO resolutions, circulars and circular letters for recommendations and compliance issues;
+- Routinely review IMO resolutions, circulars, and circular letters for recommendations and compliance issues;

 - Work toward the reduction of accidental and operational pollution of the marine environment by ships registered in the RMI;

-- Be alert for and amenable to changes and/or improvements to our procedures and the efficiency of our functions;
+- Be alert for, and amenable to, changes and/or improvements to our procedures and the efficiency of our functions;

-- Maintain for every employee an atmosphere of pride in workmanship, a spirit of teamwork, mutual respect, trust, and motivation to work effectively with shipowners, operators, contracting governments and other industry stakeholders; and,
+- Maintain, for every employee, an atmosphere of pride in workmanship, a spirit of teamwork, mutual respect, trust, and motivation to work effectively with shipowners, operators, contracting governments, and other industry stakeholders; and

-Reaching and maintaining these quality mission objectives is possible because this commitment to quality resides within each employee and associate.
+Reaching and maintaining these quality objectives is possible because this commitment to quality resides within each employee and associate.

 Chief Operating Officer